 President Obama … He abandoned our friends in Poland by walking away from our missile defense commitments, but is eager to give Russia’s President Putin the flexibility he desires, after the election.
 Under my administration, our friends will see more loyalty, and Mr. Putin will see a little less flexibility and more backbone.

 Mitt Romney, final presidential campaign debate, October 22, 2012:

 “I’ll respond to a couple of things that you mentioned.
 First of all, Russia I indicated is a geopolitical foe.
 Not … Excuse me.
 It’s a geopolitical foe, and I said in the same — in the same paragraph I said, and Iran is the greatest national security threat we face.
 Russia does continue to battle us in the U.N. time and time again.
 I have clear eyes on this.
 I’m not going to wear rose-colored glasses when it comes to Russia, or Mr. Putin.
 And I’m certainly not going to say to him, I’ll give you more flexibility after the election.

 Matt Romney, as reported by Peter Baker in The New York Times, today, November 2, 2012:

 …While in Moscow, Mr. Romney told a Russian known to be able to deliver messages to Mr. Putin that despite the campaign rhetoric, his father wants good relations if he becomes president, according to a person informed about the conversation.

 The rest of this post, I think, writes itself.

 Images: M. Minard, Chart depicting the change in size of Napoleon’s army during the Russian campaign of 1812-13, 1869

-Caravaggio, Christ Expels the Money Changers from the Temple, 1610.Explore posts in the same categories: money, Republican follies, Republican knavery, ridicule, Romney comment below, or link to this permanent URL from your own site.
+Caravaggio, Christ Expels the Money Changers from the Temple, 1610.money, Republican follies, Republican knavery, ridicule, Romney comment below, or link to this permanent URL from your own site.